apiggy0204/udacity-front-end-development/object-oriented-javascript.md

 }, 1000);
 ~~~

-## Prototype Chains
+## Prototypal Inheritance and Prototype Chains

+A new object can inherit the properties of an old object.

-You create an new object via `Object.create(obj)` with the specified object `obj`.
+You create an new object via `Object.create(obj)` with an old object `obj`.

-There is a linkage between the new object and the source object.
+There is a linkage between the new object and the old object.
 When the property lookup in the new object fails, it will fall back to look up in the source object.

 ~~~js
 var gold = {a: 1};